edgeimpulse/aws_workshop/1_HardwareSetup/HardwareSetupRPi5.md

+## Setup and configuration of Raspberry Pi 5 with Raspberry Pi OS

 ### Install RaspberryPi OS

 The Raspberry Pi 5 is a super simple device that is fully supported by Edge Impulse and AWS as an edge device.